 13. How to Pick the Story You Tell

-This trick is taught to college freshman in business 101, Aristotle stated it simply in his book ‘Rhetoric’: After learning something new, people tend to remember three things.
-That means that your audience members will take away three important points from your 10 or 15 minute presentation.
+This trick is taught to college freshmen in Business 101.
+Aristotle stated it simply in his book ‘Rhetoric’: After learning something new, people tend to remember three things.
+That means that your audience members will take away only three important points from your 10 or 15-minute presentation.
 So don’t stress on the finer details.
-Of course, it is important to have the right data, but you goal is simple – educate the audience on a new idea, a solution or the main research of your topic, not the fine print.
-You should repeat the main ideas throughout your presentation so that the important points stick!
+Of course, it is important to have the right data, but your goal is simple — educate the audience on a new idea, a solution or the main research of your topic, not the fine print.
+You should repeat the main ideas throughout your presentation and summarize them at the end so that the important points stick!

 15. Arrive Early with Technical Backup

 The best way to avoid a bad situation is to take preventative measures.
-Check your presentation software that morning, make a backup, upload it to dropbox and bring an mp3. then make ANOTHER BACKUP.
-When you arrive to the class check that all technical items, such as computer and projector hook up and work efficiently.
+Check your presentation software that morning, make a backup, upload it to Dropbox and bring an MP4.
+Then make ANOTHER BACKUP.
+When you arrive at the class check that all technical items, such as the computer and projector hook up and work efficiently.
 This step does wonders to relieve speaking anxiety!

 16. Preparation Equals Confidence

-You need to research and understand your topic ….and actually find something about your topic that you can connect to; Unfortunately, Powerpoint and slideshows in general, make people believe that throwing a bunch of words onto a slide is all that matters.
-But, If you don’t know the general information without cues, the audience will pick up on it.
+You need to research and understand your topic… and actually find something about your topic that you can connect to; Unfortunately, PowerPoint and slideshows in general, make people believe that throwing a bunch of words onto a slide makes you an expert.
+But, If you don’t know the information that you’re presenting, the audience will pick up on it.
 KNOWING YOUR CONTENT is the best pre-game confidence booster!

 You may not be the researcher who came up with the stats but you took a topic, organized it, and summarized the data… be proud.
-If an audience member or professor point out a mistake or ask a question you are unsure of – own it!
+If an audience member or professor points out a mistake or asks a question you are unsure of – own it!
 Apologize if you are incorrect and praise the questioner!
-You can say “wow, you make a good point, Thank you , I just learned something new” or “ Great question, I’m not sure of the answer I’ll look it up later and get back to you the results.”
-Confidence and humility taste better than peanut butter and Jelly (well, it’s pretty close).
+You can say, “wow, you make a good point, Thank you, I just learned something new” or “ Great question, I’m not sure of the answer I’ll look it up later and get back to you with the results.”
+Confidence and humility taste better than peanut butter and jelly (well, it’s pretty close).

-There you have it, just follow these 17 killer presentations tips and you will surely be the student that stands out!
-And by the way, the takeaway from the soap presentation was that too much cleanliness can actually make us sick… that message was presented so well, it has stuck with me ever since!
+There you have it, just follow these 17 killer presentation tips and you will surely be the student that stands out!
+(And by the way, the takeaway from the soap presentation was that too much cleanliness can actually make us sick… a message was presented so well, it has stuck with me ever since)!

-What’s you favorite tip?
+What’s your favorite tip?
 Do have any additional presentation tricks that have worked for you!?
 We’d love to hear about it in the comments below!

 Latest posts by Nirel Matsil (see all)